The Ultimate Barolo Masterclass - Wine tasting guide to Alba, Barolo

 If you would like to make this wonderful dish at home please check out how to here.

-Agnolotti del Plin
+Agnolotti del Plin (Stuffed Ravioli)

-pronounced ag-know-lo-tea del pleen
+Pronounced: ag-know-lo-tea del pleen

 If you would like the whole story about these wonderful ravioli and how to make them at home you can find this here.

-Gnocchi
+Gnocchi (Potato Dumplings)

-pronounced ño-key
+Pronounced: ño-key

 Here is a great recipe of Gnocchi made with Ricotta and Stinging Nettles, here.

-pronounced riz-aught-toh
+Pronounced: riz-aught-toh

 Risotto cooked in wine recipe here.